Re-Designing Your Website? Here Are Tips on How to Avoid SEO Disaster

-- Assess "Organic Entrances" by using to your Google Analytics account.
+- Assess "Organic Entrances" by using your Google Analytics account.
 When you are in Google Analytics, go to Behavior > Site Content > All Pages.
-Segment by "Organic Traffic" look at a year to 2 year period.
+Segment by "Organic Traffic" looks at a year to 2 year period.
 Then, sort by entrances to see how people are getting to your website by organic search (search engines).

 2. Compare the Data